MicrosoftDocs/win32/desktop-src/Msi/record-stringdata.md

-﻿---
+---
-Description: 'The StringData property of the Record object is a read-write property that transfers string data in to or out of a specified field within the record.
-If an integer or object has been stored, its string value is returned.' ms.assetid: 'ffa163eb-41b3-47ae-b01d-39a3890990a3'
+Description: The StringData property of the Record object is a read-write property that transfers string data in to or out of a specified field within the record.
+If an integer or object has been stored, its string value is returned. ms.assetid: ffa163eb-41b3-47ae-b01d-39a3890990a3
-title: 'Record.StringData property'
+title: Record.StringData property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Record.StringData property